ajitgoel/Notes/InterviewQuestions/C#/CleaningUpUnManagedResources.md

 - Implement the [dispose pattern](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose).
 This requires that you provide an [IDisposable.Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose) implementation to enable the deterministic release of unmanaged resources.
 A consumer of your type calls [Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose) when the object (and the resources it uses) are no longer needed.
 The [Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose) method immediately releases the unmanaged resources.

-- In the event that a consumer of your type forgets to call [Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose), provide a way for your unmanaged resources to be released.
-There are two ways to do this:
+- ==In the event that a consumer of your type forgets to call [Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose), provide a way for your unmanaged resources to be released.== There are two ways to do this:

-  - Use a safe handle to wrap your unmanaged resource.
+  - ==Use a safe handle to wrap your unmanaged resource.
 This is the recommended technique.
 Safe handles are derived from the [System.Runtime.InteropServices.SafeHandle](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.safehandle) abstract class and include a robust [Finalize](https://docs.microsoft.com/en-us/dotnet/api/system.object.finalize) method.
 When you use a safe handle, you simply implement the [IDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable) interface and call your safe handle's [Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.safehandle.dispose) method in your [IDisposable.Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose) implementation.
-The safe handle's finalizer is called automatically by the garbage collector if its [Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose) method is not called.
+The safe handle's finalizer is called automatically by the garbage collector if its [Dispose](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable.dispose) method is not called.==

     —**or**—